IbraTech04/FSL106-Notes/Final Review/Orale/plural_vs_singular.md

 Ils étudient ensemble.
 > Same thing.
 Ils-z-étudient ensemble vs. Il étudie ensemble. (though note, that last sentence doesn't really make sense.)

+### Imparfait

+It is harder to tell apart singular and plural in imparfait, because the endings are the same.
+For this; we rely on **liason** and **context clues**.
+> For example: "Ils étudiaient" (they study together) vs. "Il étudiait ensemble" (he studies together).
+The first one is plural and the second one is singular, and we tell them apart purely by the liason (i.e: ils-z-étudient vs. il étudiait).